ibm-cloud-docs/EventStreams-gen2/ha-dr.md

 2. Limitations of mirroring:
 - Unidirectional: Data can only be mirrored in one direction at a time between a pair of service instances.
 This means that mirroring offers an "active-passive" style of high availability, not an "active-active" style.
 - Asynchronous: Messages must be successfully produced to the source instance before they can be mirrored to the target instance.
 This means that when a failure occurs, some message data may be lost.
-- At-least-once message consumption: When a consumer moves between instances, it may need to reprocess messages that it has already processed.
+- At-least-once message consumption: When a consumer moves between instances, it may need to reprocess messages that it has already processed.-->